tsaimogono/TSA.MOG.500.Bcl.2024.Bcl.2024-B.Tsai.Mogono.JS06/README.md

 By following these steps and completing the challenge, you will demonstrate your ability to create interactive web applications using JavaScript.
 Good luck, and enjoy building the CodeCuisine Menu Display System!

-Interactive Menu Application
+# Restaurant Menu Display

-This application creates an interactive menu that allows users to select items from various categories and add them to their order.
-It dynamically generates the menu from a JavaScript object and displays the selected items along with the total price.
+This project dynamically displays a restaurant menu with categories and items.
+Users can click on menu items to add them to an order, view the order list, and see the total price.

-The application uses the following files: index.html: Contains the HTML structure for the menu and order summary. index.css: Provides the styling for the menu and order summary. index.js: Implements the JavaScript logic for dynamically displaying the menu items, adding items to the order, and updating the total price.
-Getting Started
+## Overview

+The code defines a `menu` object containing categories of menu items (starters, main courses, desserts), a function to display the menu items dynamically on the webpage, and functions to add and remove items from the order list and update the total price accordingly.

+## Usage

+To use the menu system:

-To run the application, simply open the index.html file in a web browser.
+1. Open the `index.html` file in a web browser.
-Usage
+2. The menu items will be displayed by category.
-Click on a menu item to add it to your order.
+3. Click on any menu item to add it to the order list.
+4. The selected items will be listed in the order with the total price updated accordingly.
-Click on an item in the order summary to remove it from your order.
+5. Click on an item in the order list to remove it.

-The total price is automatically updated as you add or remove items.
-Customization
-To customize the menu items and their categories, modify the menu object in the index.js file.
-You can add or remove categories and items as needed.
-Notes
-This application assumes that all menu items have a fixed price of $5 for simplicity.
-To introduce different prices for each item, you can modify the addToOrder function to accept the price as a second argument and update the price calculation logic accordingly.
+## Features

+- Dynamic display of menu items based on the provided menu object.
+- Ability to add and remove items from the order list.
+- Real-time calculation of the total price based on selected items.

+## Challenges

+1. **DOM Manipulation:** Manipulating the DOM to dynamically display menu items and update the order list and total price can be challenging, especially if you're new to JavaScript.

+2. **Event Handling:** Handling click events on menu items and order items, and correctly updating the order and total price, requires a good understanding of event handling in JavaScript.

+3. **Error Handling:** Implementing error handling to handle unexpected user input or invalid states can be complex, but it's essential for a smooth user experience.

+5. **Testing:** Testing the functionality of the application, including edge cases and user interactions, can be time-consuming but is crucial to ensure the reliability of the system.